mathesar-foundation/mathesar-website/non-technical-expert.md

 We created Mathesar to be more welcoming.
 Mathesar sets up data rules that protect people from data errors.

-It can open up a playground to explore new ideas.
+It can open up a playground to explore new ideas."
 {% endcapture %}

 {%